marxin/cvise/INSTALL.md

 ## Using a Package Manager

 Before compiling C-Vise yourself, you might want to see if your OS comes with a precompiled package for C-Vise.

-Ubuntu, Debian, Gentoo, and Mac OS X (Homebrew) all do.
-For example, on OS X:
+### openSUSE Tumbleweed

 ```
-$ brew install creduce
+zypper in cvise
 ```

 ## From Source